TTL vs Explicit Invalidation: A Production Reliability Boundary

 ttl_mgr.set_with_anchored_ttl("config:feature_flags", '{"dark_mode":true}')

-In multi-region architectures, TTL synchronization across multi-region deployments demands staggered expiration windows and region-local invalidation channels to prevent cross-WAN latency spikes.
+In multi-region architectures, TTL synchronization demands staggered expiration windows and region-local invalidation channels to prevent cross-WAN latency spikes.
 Use Redis Streams or PUBLISH on shard-specific channels for regional invalidation propagation, ensuring each data center processes its own cache updates without relying on synchronous cross-region RPCs.

-Observability must be baked into the invalidation pipeline.
 Instrument cache operations with OpenTelemetry to trace invalidation latency, and expose Prometheus metrics for hit/miss ratios and expiration rates.
-The official Redis metrics documentation details the critical counters to scrape:
+The Redis INFO command reference details the critical counters to scrape:

 from prometheus_client import Counter, Histogram